 - The child needs “non-public” placement (private, specialized school at the school district’s expense)

 - The school district tells families “this is how we do it here,” or “we can’t afford that” in order to avoid providing needed services

 - The public school system is excluding a child from general education

 - The school team will not accept outside evaluations of the child or says that the school’s own data contradicts the outside evaluations

 In addition to accomodations for their academic issues, students with disabilities that affect behavior, such as ADHD and autism, are entitled to special considerations in the school discipline.
 The school is required to follow special discipline processes and rules if your child’s behavior is a “manifestation” of (caused by or related to) their disabilities.
 Failure to do so violates the student’s rights and results in an unfair and discriminatory discipline process.

-In each of these situations, we will work with you to analyze your child’s individual needs and achieve results that meet their best interests and protect their rights.
+In each of these situations, our lawyers and parent advocates will work with you to analyze your child’s individual needs and achieve results that meet their best interests and protect their rights.
 In some cases, this may mean developing a plan for you to continue advocating for your child on your own.
 In other cases, you may decide it is time for a special education attorney or advocate to become actively involved.
 Each of these approaches has pros and cons, and we will help you identify which is best for you.